vishesh/sealnote/README.md

 Contributing
 --------------------------------

 Contributions are much appreciated.
 Please go through this section to understand how and what to contribute.

 If you need ideas for contribution, please check currently [open issues](https://github.com/vishesh/sealnote/issues).
 If you want to propose a new feature, please open a new issue.
 A good feature can be something which improves some workflow or security for a user.

-Before you start working on an issue, please claim it so that there is no duplication of effort.
-We don't assign an issue until you have a passing pull-request.

 ### Tools of trade